-    - As long as you are a full-time student at school, you pay absolutely nothing for your day-to-day banking transactions
+- As long as you are a full-time 3rd level education student, you pay absolutely nothing for your day-to-day banking transactions

 - With a debit card, you can shop and pay for your purchases directly from your account, and it also saves you carrying cash around.
 It’s quick, easy and a better way to pay.
 Find out more

 - Charges will apply when you make a cash withdrawal or a debit card payment in a foreign currency.
 Please see our Student Account Charges Explained brochure for details